Ace of Swords

 Reading the Card

-The upright Ace of Swords represents a period rich in new ideas.
-It suggests a problem fixer or clear communicator.
+The Upright Ace of Swords represents a period rich in new ideas, suggesting a problem-solver or clear communicator.

-The upright Ace of Swords represents a period rich in new ideas.
-It suggests a problem fixer or clear communicator.
+The Upright Ace of Swords represents a period rich in new ideas, suggesting a problem-solver or clear communicator.

-It signals you are ready to address challenges with an eye to rational thinking and solving issues with a clear head.
-This makes it a good time to make plans that set achievable goals.
-There may also be options to learn something new, discover a new career, or move to a place that opens new avenues through different perspectives, way of living, or mindset.
+It signals readiness to address challenges with rational thinking and a clear head.
+This presents a prime opportunity to formulate plans and set achievable goals.
+It presents options to learn new skills, discover a new career, or relocate to a place that opens new avenues through different perspectives, ways of living, or mindsets.

-The intellect and open communication often reveals the truth.
-This can work to our benefit, but not always - the truth can be a double edged sword that cuts both ways!
+Intellect and open communication reveal the truth.
+This works to our benefit, but the truth remains a double-edged sword that cuts both ways.

 The reversed card means the same as the upright, but there is a strong chance of failure through your actions.

-This may be because your plan is flawed, or the route forward does not match your true aims.
-It may also point to incorrect assumptions on your part.
+Your plan is flawed, or the route forward contradicts your true aims.
+It points directly to incorrect assumptions on your part.

-Whatever the cause, the card notes that although there will be new ideas and solutions, you need to consider them carefully, and may even need to delay moving forward until a better time and more favorable conditions present themselves.
+Whatever the cause, the card warns you to consider new ideas and solutions carefully.
+You must delay moving forward until better, more favorable conditions present themselves.

 Card Design Process

-The statue was probably holding a bow, but as the card shows the birth of Apollo, he is shown holding a golden sword as per myth.
-The sword is a bronze xiphos, a very common ancient Greek sword worn as a close-quarter sidearm by hoplite spearmen.
+The original statue held a bow.
+Because the card depicts the birth of Apollo, he holds a golden sword as per myth.
+The sword is a bronze xiphos, a common ancient Greek close-quarter sidearm worn by hoplite spearmen.

 Final Words

-The Ace of Swords represents a new phase in ideas, clear and rational thinking and communication, and mental breakthrough moments and epiphanies that will drive you forward.
+The Ace of Swords represents a new phase in ideas, clear and rational thinking, and communication.
+It signals mental breakthrough moments and epiphanies that drive you forward.

-It can also denote the revealing of truths that do not agree with everyone, plus implies that the route ahead will always require work, but that work will be worth it in the end.
+It can also denote the revealing of truths that do not agree with everyone, plus implies that the route ahead will always require work.
+That work will be worth it in the end.